matthewglasenapp/organelle_assembly/protocol.md

   contigs_tmp_<your_project_name>.txt was a temporary file that was created during assembly that should now be blank and can be deleted.

   If the assembly was successful, your organelle assembly will be contained in the "Circularized_assembly_1_<your_project_name>.fasta" file!
 Let's take a look at it using the `less` command.

+  Let's save a copy of the organelle assembly to your local computer so you can upload it to Geneious!
+There are a couple of ways to do this.
+A really straightforward way would be to use the command

+  `cat Circularized_assembly_1_<your_project_name>.fasta`

+  This will print the entire file to the terminal window and you can copy and paste it into a text editor on your personal computer.

+  Another option would be to open a new terminal window using Cmd+N. You can use the `scp` command, which stands for secure copy, to copy a file from Hummingbird to your local machine.
+In this command, you have to specify the full path to both the file on Hummingbird and the destination on your local computer.

+    `scp <your_cruzid>@hbfeeder.ucsc.edu:/hb/groups/bioe137/<your_last_name>/Circularized_assembly_1_<your_project_name>.fasta ~/desktop/`

+   This will copy the fasta file to your desktop, and you can now input this file into Geneious for analysis!